Data-Mechanics/course-2019-spr-proj/misn15/README.md

 _transformWasteAll_: This combines all of the datasets that were retrieved using the getWasteAll algorithm and makes sure that every waste site has its corresponding coordinates and census tract.
 This dataset is then stored in MongoDB and is used for the waste dataset for project 2.

-_linearRegression_:
+_transformOpenSpace_: This gets all of the centroids for all of the open spaces and classifies them into their respective census tract so that the centroids and census tracts can be used in other computations.

-I decided to use gradient descent and linear regression to determine whether there was a relationship between the datasets that I already collected.
+_linearRegression_: I decided to use gradient descent and linear regression to determine whether there was a relationship between the datasets that I already collected.
+I first used gradient descent to see if I could find a solution that minimized the mean squared error more than linear regression.
+However, after running the algorithm using hundreds of iterations and a very small step size, the gradient descent algorithm had a very high error.
+I found that gradient descent is computationally less expensive but doesn't yield the most accurate results.
+So, instead, I used the statsmodel in python which yielded more robust results.
+In addition to finding the coefficient, it allows me to find the p-values, t-values, and standard errors.
+I am also able to